MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-Service.md

 ## NOTES

-To run this cmdlet on Windows Vista and later versions of the Windows operating system, start PowerShell by using the Run as administrator option.
+To run this cmdlet, start PowerShell by using the **Run as administrator** option.

 ## RELATED LINKS